apivideo/browserLiveStream/README.md

 Use your webcam, browser and NodeJS to stream live video from a webpage to your users.

-Based on the [https://github.com/chenxiaoqino/getusermedia-to-rtmp](https://github.com/chenxiaoqino/getusermedia-to-rtmp) codebase, his project allows you to stream directly from the browser to your RTMP endpoint (in this case [api.video](https://api.video) is hardcoded in the form.)
+Based on the [https://github.com/chenxiaoqino/getusermedia-to-rtmp](https://github.com/chenxiaoqino/getusermedia-to-rtmp) codebase, this project allows you to stream directly from the browser to your RTMP endpoint (in this case I am using [api.video](https://api.video) to distribute my stream.)

+Since my Livestream is already established at api.video - there are no API keys or authentication needed, the video will just playback, and anyone with the URL for the playabck will be able to watch.
+(I am not providing the playback url - this is not a "free streaming tool" :) ).

-Requiremennts:  The website will only work in CHrome and Firefox (Safari/Webkit does not yet support the mediaRecorder API, so unfortunately, no browsers on iPhones will wokr).
+Requiremennts:  The website will only work in Chrome, Edge and Firefox (Safari/Webkit does not yet support the MediaRecorder API, so unfortunately, no browsers on iPhones will work).

 ## RTMP video
  The Node backend takes the webcam video, and transcodes it into FLV format - so it can be ingested by any "live straeming" site with an RTMP endpoint, which is configurable in the form on the page.

 ### api.video

 The default RTMP endpojnt is a livestream hosted at [api.video](https://api.video).
-If you are looking for a streaming provider, check them out - they ahve a strong live streaming service, and (if you want) will also create a video on demand version for later viewing.

 Note: The RTMP endpoint in the code is streaming into my account - and I can see all your videos.
 Please wear pants. :D